STATISTICS BEHIND DSV

 internal and external concerns.

-unfortunately, the va on the national stage has struggled in their perceived care of veterans. there is no doubt that many va hospitals and regional care centers take excellent care of veterans. however scandals have plagued the overall image of the va creating a RELUCTANCE in many veterans to seek care from their local va facility. many whom seek treatment for ptsd and other combat related traumas report the same methodology - prescriptions of highly addictive narcotics and group counseling with a counselor that cannot relate to the individual veteran's experiences. a controversial newsweek article by art levine titled "HOW THE VA FUELED THE NATIONAL OPIOID CRISIS AND IS KILLING THOUSANDS OF VETERANS" revealed even more disturbing trends where opioid based medications were PRESCRIBED often when not needed to treat ptsd and patients were at times, cut off completely from the medication without a plan going forward.
+Unfortunately, the Department of Veterans Affairs (VA) on the national stage has struggled in their perceived care of veterans.
+There is no doubt that many VA hospitals and regional care centers take excellent care of veterans.
+However, scandals have plagued the overall image of the VA creating a RELUCTANCE in many veterans to seek care from their local VA facility. many whom seek treatment for PTSD and other combat related traumas report the same methodology - prescriptions of highly addictive narcotics and group counseling with a counselor that cannot relate to the individual veteran's experiences.
+A controversial Newsweek article by Art Levine titled "HOW THE VA FUELED THE NATIONAL OPIOID CRISIS AND IS KILLING THOUSANDS OF VETERANS" revealed even more disturbing trends where opioid based medications were PRESCRIBED often when not needed to treat PTSD and patients were at times, cut off completely from the medication without a plan going forward.

 dsv participants

-the veterans that participate in our retreats represent each service and span the post 9/11 generation to the vietnam era. men and women, of all ETHNICITY and race, serving our country in various specialties in the military. yet even with such a diverse group we see many common themes AMONG them all. pre and post-retreat surveys are used to determine participants quality of life and levels of trauma. qualitative surveys are conducted daily throughout the week to assess day to day progress as well to determine if there are INDIVIDUALS needing attention in specific areas of their lives. key findings from the past two years include the following:
+The veterans that participate in our retreats represent each service and span the post 9/11 generation to the Vietnam era.
+Men and women, of all ethnicity and race, serving our country in various specialties in the military.
+Yet even with such a diverse group we see many common themes among them all.
+Pre and Post-retreat surveys are used to determine participants quality of life and levels of trauma.
+Qualitative surveys are conducted daily throughout the week to assess day to day progress as well to determine if there are individuals needing attention in specific areas of their lives.
+Key findings from the past seven years include the following:

 SERVICE